Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 I find some really cute toothbrush holders at thrift stores, yard sales, etc. I then use them at my desk to hold ink pens, markers, small scissors, etc.

 By Penny B. from Mcveytown, PA

 Children's foam puzzles cost a dollar here and come in a variety of scenes and cartoons.
 Buy a pack and instead of putting it together as it was intended, make a foam cube from it for your desk.
-It can also serve as a small space to store a few items or hide them out of the way (don't glue the pieces, they fit together tightly).

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.